muhammadsajad/PyTorch-Learning/README.md

-# PyTorch-Learning
-My PyTorch learning journey 🚀 This repository contains Jupyter notebooks where I practice PyTorch, Deep Learning, neural networks, tensors, autograd, optimization, model training, and evaluation.
-I’m documenting my progress and learning by implementing concepts through practical examples.
+# PyTorch Learning Journey 🚀

+This repository contains my learning journey with **PyTorch** and Deep Learning.
+I am using this repository to practice concepts, implement models, and document my progress through Jupyter notebooks.

+### 📚 What you will find here

+* PyTorch fundamentals
+* Tensors and tensor operations
+* Automatic differentiation and gradients
+* Neural networks and model building
+* Forward and backward propagation
+* Loss functions and optimizers
+* Gradient Descent
+* Model training and evaluation
+* Classification and regression
+* Deep Learning experiments
+* Practical exercises and implementations

+I will continue adding notebooks as I learn and explore new concepts in PyTorch.

+**Learning by doing, one notebook at a time. 💻🔥**